Libertarian & Republican, Big Tech, Big Gov, Big Pharma & COVID | Liberty Lockdown's Clint | OAP #12

 But instead, because we did not have the capacity to discuss things openly, we were dictated to and we were lied to.

-And do you think that they knew they were lying, or do you think that they were just so self-righteous that they thought they were covering up the lies?
+And do you think that they knew they were lying or do you think that they were just so self-righteous that they thought they were covering up the lies?

-Oh no, I think Fauci was lying.
+Oh, no, I think Fauci was lying.

-God, uh it's possible.
+God, it's possible.

-Uh, I mean, I think it's probably a mixed bag.
+I mean, I think it's probably a mixed bag.

 I think there are true partisan actors within that that are like, okay, this news story about Hunter Biden's laptop is devastating to the Biden campaign.

-And they're like, we're not gonna have this mistake again, where we report anything that that sinks her and puts Trump in office, we're not doing that again with Biden and Trump.
+And they're like, we're not going to have this mistake again where we report anything that sinks her and puts Trump in office.

 So I think that that one was more nefarious.

-Um, I think that may be genuine, but I think that the the truth is is that you just you can't principally you cannot allow for uh an investigation that's ongoing to be suppressed on conclusions or or hypotheses as to what we are evaluating, like well, you can't be able to talk about it.
+But I think that the truth is, is that you just, you can't principally, you cannot allow for an investigation that's ongoing to be suppressed on conclusions or hypotheses as to what we are evaluating.

 Like, you know what I mean?

-Like if CNN is only going to report on the negative things about Trump and they're not going to report on any of the controversies around the around Biden and his family, then how is that not campaign finance violation?
+Like if CNN is only going to report on the negative things about Trump and they're not going to report on any of the controversies around the, around Biden and his family, then how is that not campaign finance violation?

-Like that's fair question.
+Like, that's a fair question.

 The press is valuable.

-You want to buy ads on CNN, you have to pay cash, right?
+You have to pay cash, right?

 And if you got talking heads totally pumping your campaign for a whole entire 18 months, then that is bullshit.

-But yeah, uh, from my view, the more egregious thing is when you have social media companies which are suppressing one way of thinking and uplifting another.
+But from my view, the more egregious thing is when you have social media companies, which are suppressing one way of thinking and uplifting another, that's where it gets really dirty because that's not just an opinion.

-I mean, you are you are editorializing, you are you are shifting the entire conversation across the globe as to how to survive a pandemic.
+You are shifting the entire conversation across the globe as to how to survive a pandemic.

 I mean, like, really let that sink in.